cossacklabs/acra-engineering-demo/README.md

 <p align="center"><img src="_pics/eng_demo_django.png" alt="Protecting Django web application: Acra architecture" width="530"></p>

-**Client application** is the famous Django app example – the djangoproject.com web site.
-We took [their source code](https://github.com/cossacklabs/djangoproject.com) and integrated AcraWriter to protect blog posts.

-Blogposts are **protected**: author name, author email, blogpost content are encrypted and wrapped into AcraStruct.
-Plaintext fields are: blogpost ID and title.
+**Client application** is the famous Django app example – the source code of djangoproject.com.
+We [updated their source code](https://github.com/cossacklabs/djangoproject.com) to protect blogposts.
+Django app **encrypts** blogposts's sensitive fields into separate AcraStructs (author name, author email, content are encrypted; blogpost ID and title are plaintext).

-Django app **writes** AcraStructs and **reads** decrypted posts from the PostgreSQL database through AcraConnector and AcraServer (that are transparent for the application).
+Django app writes AcraStructs to database, and **reads decrypted posts** through AcraConnector and AcraServer (that pretends to be a database).

-From user perspective web site works as usual, however, data is protected.
+From user perspective web site works as usual, however, blogposts are protected.

 ### 2.1 Update etc/hosts